Job embeddedness: Consequences

+and colleagues found that being highly embedded on-the-job and having low embeddedness off-the-job reduced employee's risk of involuntary turnover moreso than being highly embedded both on- and off-the-job, thus highlighting a potential downside to being highly embedded in both domains.

 Additional Effects

 Holtom and Inderrieden indicate the level of job embeddedness influences the strength of the relationship between a "shock" or sudden, unanticipated event (e.g. an unsolicited job offer, winning the lottery) and turnover behavior.
 Those who are low on embeddedness are more sensitive to the impact of the shock than those who are high on embeddedness.
 Job embeddedness may therefore act as a buffer on the effect of the shock, rendering those who are high on embeddedness less reactive to sudden changes.
 In contrast, those who are low on embeddedness are more likely to quit after experiencing the shock.
 Job embeddedness may have the opposite effect on the relationship between procedural injustice and an employee's reaction to the injustice.
 That is, someone who is high on embeddedness may react more negatively to injustice than someone who is low on embeddedness.
 Researchers have also found that job embeddedness influences effect of leader-member exchange on task performance.